North Baddesley

 North Baddesley is a large village and civil parish in Hampshire, England.
 It is situated 3 mi east of the town of Romsey and 6 mi north of Southampton.
 It occupies an area of approximately 9.15 km2, and is home to a population of just over 10,000 people, reducing to 7,000 at the 2011 Census.
 It is located in the Test Valley; a river famous for trout fishing.
-North Baddesley is one of the largest villages in the South of England, larger than many market towns.